whneo97/duke/docs/README.md

 Program displays a goodbye message and waits for 0.9 seconds (for user to read the message) before closing.

+Requires input to be in the format `bye`.

 Example of usage:

 `bye`